The importance of finding a good site for your project:

 - In every case you must ask, so be prepared to explain what you intend to do

-Click here for Next Step: Building Boxes.
+Click here for Next Step: Building or Buying Nest Boxes for

 Learn About Birds at Tree Swallow Nest Box Projects